This post is a free, self-guided walking tour of Madrid’s old city center.

 This tranquil and ornamental garden sits across from the Royal Palace, atop the remains of an eleventh-century Arab watchtower.

-It was designed by Juan Bautista Sachetti, architect of the palace, although not built until Napoleon Bonapart’s brother, King Joseph I, came to rule.
+It was designed by Juan Bautista Sachetti, the architect of the palace, although not built until Napoleon Bonapart’s brother, King Joseph I, came to rule.

 He was often called King Plazuelas (little plazas) because of his fondness for razing buildings so he could build plazas like those found in Paris.